MartaRGR/COSMOS-Collaborative-Swarm-of-Multi-agent-LLM-Orchestrated-Systems/README.md

 - requirements.txt: Project dependencies.

 ## Project license
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is released under the MIT License - see the [LICENSE](./LICENSE) file for full details.

 ## Contributions
 Contributions are welcome!
-Please open an issue or submit a pull request to suggest improvements.
+If you have suggestions or improvements, please feel free to open an issue or submit a pull request.

 ## Author
 Marta Romero García-Rubio